 Fear of Confidentiality Issues

-Many employees have the misconception that counselors will share their sessions with their employers, but that’s not the case.
+Many employees have the misconception that their EAP counselor will share what happens in a session with their employers, but that’s not the case.

-EAP services are strictly confidential.
+EAP services provide confidential counseling.
 The only exception is if employees indicate wanting to harm themselves or others.
 In that case, the therapist or counselor has a responsibility to report it to the appropriate people.

 Address apprehension around confidentiality by:

-Read our post “Building Trust in Your Benefits” for more.
+Read our post “Building Trust in Your Benefits” to learn more.

 Misunderstanding of Cost